 Strata Global

 Geotextiles are geosynthetic materials with several applications in civil engineering.
 These robust synthetic fabrics are manufactured for multiple uses like soil stabilization, erosion control, construction, drainage and many such geotechnical projects.
-They are generally prepared from either polypropylene or polyester, as these are highly resistant to rot and corrosion.
+They are typically manufactured from either polypropylene or polyester.
 The most common types of geotextiles are woven and non-woven fabric.
-Before explaining how a non-woven geotextile differs from a woven geotextile material, let’s first understand the features and benefits of each type.

 Woven geotextiles for soil reinforcement